Barcode Scanner

 - If pairing succeeds, the scanner becomes selected automatically.

-Section titled “⚠️ “Paired, but scanner is not usable””If you see a warning toast that says pairing worked but the scanner is not usable, your adapter is refusing the HID connection because the scanner didn’t perform a bonded pair.
+Section titled “⚠️ Scanner bonded but didn’t attach as a keyboard”If you see a warning toast that the scanner bonded but didn’t attach as a keyboard (it may also suggest adding ClassicBondedOnly=false), your adapter is refusing the HID connection because the scanner didn’t perform a bonded pair.

 This is a security default in BlueZ: HID devices must be bonded (cryptographic key exchanged and stored) before the kernel will route their keystrokes.
 Many inexpensive barcode scanners only support “Just Works” pairing, which produces a paired-but-not-bonded link — and gets rejected.